 Biography

-Olivia received honors at the 2024 NACUSA-LA National Composition Competition.
-Her works have been commissioned/and or performed by Tony Arnold, Simone Porter, Blake Pouliot, Aubree Oliverson, the Lyris String Quartet, and the Pacific, South Coast and San Fernando Valley Symphonies, and featured at the Aspen Music Festival, Orcas Island Chamber Music Festival, Carnegie Hall, and on the Violin Channel.
+Olivia is a winner of the 2026 USC Thornton New Music For Orchestra Competition, and also received honors at the 2024 NACUSA-LA National Composition Competition and the Seattle Festival Orchestra International Call for Scores.
+Her works have been commissioned/and or performed by Simone Porter, Tony Arnold, The Lyris String Quartet, and the Pacific, Thornton, South Coast and San Fernando Valley Symphonies and Seattle Festival Orchestra.
+Her music has been featured at the Aspen Music Festival, Orcas Island Chamber Music Festival, New Music on the Point, and Carnegie Hall (Weill Hall).